Looking for fun ways to bring your students together to create an inclusive classroom?

 Now that you have your collaborative project idea, you are probably wondering what the best way to complete it is.
 Here are a few quick best practice tips:

 Tip #1: All students collaborate together on the same book

 📍 Side note — give each student a page ahead of time by writing their name at the top of the page.
 Then, when they access the book, they already know which page to go to.
 This seems to work well for younger grades!

 Tip #2: Students work on their own book and combine books after

 📍 Have students work on their own book first instead of turning on collaboration.
 This works great if you do not have access to collaboration, one of our premium features.

 📍 Once all the students are finished, you can combine all books into one final book.

 I can’t wait to hear what your students create!
 Leave a reply below with some of your ideas to share.
 Happy Bookmaking!

-To discover even more strategies on how Book Creator can foster collaboration in your classroom, why not join EdTech consultant Monica Burns (@ClassTechTips) for an interactive webinar?
-Come away with project ideas to strengthen peer relationships, develop higher-level thinking and boost engagement.
+To discover even more strategies on how Book Creator can foster collaboration in your classroom, check out this webinar recording below hosted by EdTech consultant Monica Burns (@ClassTechTips) ⬇️

 Catherine is a Teacher Success Manager at Book Creator.
 As a former educator, she supports schools and districts in implementing Book Creator into their curriculum and instruction.
 She loves showing educators how they can simply bring creativity and student voice into their classroom.